getsentry/sentry-docs/src/collections/_documentation/platforms/python/beam.md

 **This integration is experimental.** It may be removed in minor versions.
 When enabling this integration, expect to see incorrect server_name and ip due to some distributed properties within Beam.

+A Beam version of 2.12 or later is required.

 Add ``BeamIntegration()`` to your ``integrations`` list:

 ```python